nazarkopelchak/ToDoPlus/README.md

 - Back up data to Google Drive
 - Notification reminder with a custom chime

+## Tools used in this project

+- Kotlin
+- XML

 ## Support

 If there are any problems with the intallation or the app, contact me at nazar1999pro@gmail.com